publisha/publisha.github.io/_site/pages/indesigntoXML.md

 With InDesign there are 2 ways that we can create the tag names.
 One way is to simply add them to the tags panel, one at a time.
 The Tags panel is found in the menu _Window>Utilities>Tags_.

+	Insert image of tags

 When naming tags we need to be aware of the kind of content that we have so we can label the tags appropriately.

 Another way to add tags to the tag panel is to load them from somewhere else.

 InDesign is clever enough to be able to load the tag names from an XML document.
 It will locate all markup and make the tag names.
-Another way is to load a DTD to generate the tag names.
+Another way is to load a `DTD` to generate the tag names.
 Loading a DTD will also effect the Structure panel, but we will explore this later.

 ## Tag names and Style names